samuelBnkrumah/Python-Fun-Games/README.md

 # Python-Fun-Games
-This repository contains three interesting games that were developed as assignment solutions to MIT's OCW Introduction to Computer Science and Programming in Python.
+This repository contains three interesting games that I developed as assignment solutions to MIT's OCW Introduction to Computer Science and Programming in Python.
 Feel free to modify the games to suit your interests.
 These games were developed with **Python 3.9** Have fun!

 ## Hangman
 Hangman is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
 Simply open **hangman.py** and play!